 Also, common areas are everybody's responsibility and should be kept clean- not as shown here:

-- THINK of what could go wrong when you set up your reaction!
+- THINK AHEAD of what could go wrong when you set up your reaction!
 The following two pictures show at least three clear violations of professional standards for how to heat a reaction at reflux.
 Not surprisingly, this faulty setup caused a major flood minutes after the start of the reaction, but was fortunately discovered by more observant lab mates while the aspiring scientist had already left the lab...
 Always watch your reaction until the conditions have stabilized, the oil bath has reached its set temperature, the reflux is consistent, or the exothermic process has stopped, etc.